Quotes Database

 Sir Ian Kershaw (1943-) is a British historian and professor.
 He is most well known for his analyses of the rise of Nazism in Germany, particularly focusing on the indifference of "average" Germans before and during World War II.

-Ibn Warraq (1946-) is the pseudonym of an anonymous Indian- or Pakistani-born British writer and founder of the Institute for the Secularisation of Islamic Society.
-He is most well known for critical analyses of Islam and the Qur'an.
+Ibn Warraq (1946-) is the pseudonym of an anonymous Indian- or Pakistani-born British writer.
+He founded of the Institute for the Secularisation of Islamic Society and is known for critical analyses of Islam and the Qur'an.

 Saint Ignatius of Antioch (ca. A.D.
 50-ca. 108) was a Syrian Catholic bishop, writer, and early church father.
 He was martyred for the faith by Roman authorities, likely by being thrown to wild animals at the Coliseum.